inhandnet/MobiusPi-Docs-EN/QuickStart.md

  &nbsp;

 - Step 2: Configure the SFTP connection.  <br/>
-  In the `sftp.json` file, configure the SFTP connection according to the parameters on the Edge Computing > Python Edge Computing > Edge Computing Engine interface.
+  In the `sftp.json` file, configure the SFTP connection according to the parameters on the Edge Computing > Python Edge Computing interface.
   <font color=#FF0000>Note: The Python App name must be the same as the App name in `mian.py`. </font>

   ![](images/2020-01-02-16-35-26.png)